 Petitions that meet all legislative requirements can be used to request City Council to hold a Vote of Electors on bylaws.

 Petitions must meet certain requirements to be considered sufficient (i.e. it meets the statutory requirements).
-These requirements are laid out in the Elections Act.
+These requirements are laid out in the Municipal Government Act.

 - Must be signed by 10% of eligible electors.
 An elector: